 - Work Experience Form – must be completed by Job Supervisor(s).

 - No more than three letters of recommendation are suggested

 - Proof of Licensure/certification exam appointment

 Click category for details on Selection Criteria: Point System

 Entrance Test (TEAS Test)

-REQUIRED: Applicants must take the TEAS (Test of Essential Academic Skills) Test for the Nursing RN (including Transition RN) and LPN programs.
+REQUIRED: Applicants must take the TEAS VI (Test of Essential Academic Skills) Test for the Nursing RN (including Transition RN) and LPN programs.
 In order to be considered for program admission, each program requires a TEAS Reading Comprehension score of 69% and an Adjusted Individual Total (overall) score of 58.7%.
 Total score must be achieved to be considered for admission into the ADN program.
 Several testing dates are scheduled prior to the application deadlines and are limited.
 See TEAS Test Dates for more information.